bjlkeng/bjlkeng.github.io/source/posts/lossless-compression-with-asymmetric-numeral-systems.rst

    </center>

-During my undergraduate schooling, one of the most interesting courses I took was on coding and compression.
+During my undergraduate days, one of the most interesting courses I took was on coding and compression.
 Here was a course that combined algorithms, probability and secret messages, what's not to like?
-[1]_ I ended up not going down that career path, at least partially because communications systems had its heyday around the 2000s with companies like Nortel and Blackberry and its predecessors (some like to joke that all the major theoretical breakthroughs were done by Shannon and his discovery of information theory).
+[1]_ I ended up not going down that career path, at least partially because communications systems had its heyday around the 2000s with companies like Nortel and Blackberry and its predecessors (some like to joke that all the major theoretical breakthroughs were done by Shannon and his discovery of information theory around 1950).
 Fortunately, I eventually wound up studying industrial applications of classical AI techniques and then machine learning, which has really grown like crazy in the last 10 years or so.
 Which is exactly why I was so surprised that a *new* and *better*